 We’ll take a look at how DxO Photolab 5 stacks up.
 Are the improvements worth the cost?
 And does it hold up against competitors?
-We’ll answer those questions in this DxO Photolab 5 review, so read on.
+Read on to find the answers to those questions in this DxO Photolab 5 review.

 What is DxO Photolab 5?